-Villanova University-s secondary teacher education program has been approved by the Pennsylvania Department of Education as satisfying the requirements for teacher certification in twelve subject areas.
+Villanova University=s secondary teacher education program is approved by the Pennsylvania Department of Education as satisfying the requirements for teacher certification in twelve subject areas.
 Students who are enrolled in the Bachelor of Science in Education program are also enrolled in the teacher education program.
-Upon completion of the degree and the National Teachers Examination (NTE) in communication skills, general knowledge, professional knowledge and subject specialization, the student will be eligible for certification.
+Upon successful completion of the degree and the National Teachers Examination (NTE/Praxis) in communication skills, general knowledge, professional knowledge and subject specialization, the student is eligible for certification.